djeada/Numerical-Methods/notes/7_ordinary_differential_equations/partial_differential_equations.md

 ### Applications of PDEs

-I. **Physics**:

-Elasticity, electrodynamics (Maxwell’s equations), gravitation (Einstein field equations), quantum mechanics (Schrödinger, Dirac).

-II. **Engineering**:

-Structural analysis, heat exchangers, fluid dynamics (compressible/incompressible flows), aerodynamics.

-III. **Biology**:
+- In **physics**, partial differential equations describe phenomena such as material elasticity, electromagnetic fields using Maxwell’s equations, gravitational fields through Einstein's equations, and quantum states via Schrödinger or Dirac equations.
+- In **engineering**, they are essential for analyzing structures, designing efficient heat exchangers, modeling fluid flows (whether compressible or not), and studying aerodynamic forces.

-Reaction-diffusion systems modeling pattern formation (Turing patterns), population genetics PDEs, tumor growth models.
+- **Biology** uses these equations to simulate reaction-diffusion systems that explain pattern formation like Turing patterns, predict population genetics trends, and model tumor growth dynamics.

-IV. **Finance**:

-Derivative pricing (Black–Scholes, Heston, etc.), risk assessment PDEs.

-V. **Geosciences**:

-Geological modeling, seismic wave propagation, reservoir simulation.
+- In **finance**, partial differential equations help price derivatives using models like Black–Scholes or Heston and assess risks in financial systems.
+- For **geosciences**, these equations support geological modeling, simulate the propagation of seismic waves, and guide reservoir simulation for resource management.

 ### Limitations and Complexities

-I. **Complexity of Existence and Regularity**
-   - PDE theory can be very intricate, especially for nonlinear PDEs.
-Proving existence, uniqueness, and *regularity* (smoothness of solutions) often requires advanced functional analysis (Sobolev spaces, distributions, etc.).
-II. **Nonlinear Phenomena**
+- **Existence and regularity** of solutions to PDEs can be challenging to prove, particularly for nonlinear equations, requiring tools from advanced functional analysis such as Sobolev spaces and distributions.
-   - Phenomena like shock waves (discontinuities), turbulence, and pattern formation complicate PDE theory and sometimes lead to open problems (e.g., Navier–Stokes regularity in 3D is a famous Millennium Prize problem).
+- **Nonlinear phenomena** like shock waves, turbulence, and pattern formation add complexity to PDE theory, with some aspects remaining unresolved, such as the Navier–Stokes regularity problem in 3D.
-III. **Boundary and Initial Conditions**
-   - The *type* of boundary conditions must match the PDE classification (elliptic, parabolic, hyperbolic) to ensure well-posedness.
+- **Boundary and initial conditions** must be carefully chosen to align with the PDE classification (elliptic, parabolic, or hyperbolic) to ensure the problem is well-posed and avoids issues like non-unique or highly sensitive solutions.
-   - Incorrect or incomplete boundary data can render a problem ill-posed (no solutions, non-unique solutions, or highly sensitive solutions).
-IV. **Dimension and Scalability**
-   - Real-life problems (3D, time-dependent) lead to PDEs in 4D $(x,y,z,t)$ or more.
-Solving them accurately, even numerically, can be computationally expensive (the “curse of dimensionality”).
-V. **Parameter Sensitivity**
+- **Dimensionality** in real-world scenarios often leads to PDEs in 4D or higher (e.g., \(x, y, z, t\)), making accurate solutions computationally intensive due to the curse of dimensionality.
-   - Physical or material parameters can drastically change solution behavior (e.g., transition from laminar to turbulent flow in fluid dynamics).
+- **Parameter sensitivity** in PDEs means that small changes in physical or material parameters can lead to significant shifts in behavior, such as the onset of turbulence in fluid dynamics.